- Integrated Body Therapies

 Rockville, MD 20851

 A survey performed in 2009 showed that 48 million inpatient surgeries were performed that year.
 Everything from eye surgery to musculoskeletal surgeries were included.
 And this survey doesn’t even include the millions of outpatient surgeries that were performed.
-The numbers are staggering.
-What is even more staggering is that 80 percent of the people undergoing surgery reported that they had some form of postoperative pain.
-But the scariest statistic of all is that 10 to 50 percent of these patients then develop chronic pain from the surgery itself.
-That’s a whole lot of people who didn’t get relief from their pain, even after a surgery was performed that may have been deemed as a correction for the initial pain. continue reading
+A staggering 80 percent of the people undergoing surgery reported that they had some form of postoperative pain.
+Additionally, some10 to 50 percent of these patients then develop chronic pain from the surgery itself.
+That’s a whole lot of people who didn’t get relief from their pain, even after a surgery that may have been indicated to correct the initial pain. continue reading

 Carpal Tunnel Syndrome is a problem that affects hand function and is caused by the compression of the median nerve at the wrist.
 According to a 2010 survey, carpal tunnel syndrome affects nearly 5 million Americans.
 Carpal tunnel syndrome does not always have a definitive cause, but it is more common in people who do a lot of repetitive motion with their hands, such as people who do computer work, or some artists and musicians. continue reading